freqtrade/freqtrade/docs/faq.md

 * The installation did not work correctly.
   * Please check the [Installation documentation](installation.md).

-### I have waited 5 minutes, why hasn't the bot made any trades yet?!
+### I have waited 5 minutes, why hasn't the bot made any trades yet?

 * Depending on the buy strategy, the amount of whitelisted coins, the situation of the market etc, it can take up to hours to find good entry